Machine Learning Projects

 Engineering a production-grade LLM-powered IGCSE mathematics tutoring platform by integrating a React frontend, a Django backend, and PostgreSQL persistence, orchestrating controlled model inference with structured prompt governance, containerizing the system with Docker, and implementing monitoring

-Operationalizing Tabular ML: CI/CD, Docker, Kubernetes, Observability
+Price predictive regression analysis, operationalizing Tabular ML: CI/CD, Docker, Kubernetes, Observability

 Building a regression pipeline to predict housing prices using the California housing dataset, applying preprocessing and feature engineering with scikit-learn, tracking experiments with MLflow, serving predictions through a FastAPI API, containerizing the service with Docker, monitoring it using Pr